Scotland Rugby Player Patrick Dewhirst Goes On Sex Offenders’ Registry For Five Years

 “Scottish Rugby was aware of the incident that took place last year.
 We took it extremely seriously and undertook immediate action in collaboration with Police Scotland.
 The case was passed on to Police Scotland for investigation, which we fully supported.”

-According to The Scottish Sun, Dewhirst’s defense solicitor, Peter Lockhart stated that his client had been offered a professional contract with a team in Lyon, France, but that is now on hold due to the conviction and the terms of his sentence.
+According to The Scottish Sun, Dewhirst’s defense solicitor, Peter Lockhart, stated that his client had been offered a professional contract with a team in Lyon, France, but that is now on hold due to the conviction and the terms of his sentence.